MattRoger/pokemonRPS/README.md

 ### End of Game
 At the End of game, the game stats are displayed to the player.
 The player is given a different message depending on how well they do.
 The Player can choose to play again or close the window.
+I used Photoshop to create the custom background.

 ![results](https://github.com/MattRoger/screenshots/blob/master/pokemon/end.png?raw=true)